Take the Next Step

 Finding the right college means finding the right fit.
 See all that the College of Liberal Arts has to offer by visiting campus.

-The School of Music is a proud member of the National Association of Schools of Music (NASM) and has eighteen full-time faculty, twenty-four part-time faculty, two full time office staff and four graduate teaching assistants.
+The School of Music is an accredited institutional member of the National Association of Schools of Music (or of NASM).
+The School has 16 full-time faculty, 13 part-time faculty, two full-time office staff and two graduate teaching assistants and one graduate assistant.
 The School of Music is housed in the newly modernized and expanded surroundings of the Creative Arts Center.
-Facilities include Schuster Hall, the more intimate Recital Hall, and numerous purpose built teaching studios, offices, and practice rooms.
+Facilities include Schuster Hall, the more intimate Recital Hall, and numerous purpose-built teaching studios, offices, and practice rooms.
 The music library is located next door to the Creative Arts Center in the Paul Laurence Dunbar Library.

-Wright State University, one of Ohio's thirteen state-assisted universities, became accredited and independent in 1967.
-The university offers forty master's programs, two research doctoral programs, and two professional doctoral programs.
-Although Wright State has a rural-suburban setting, downtown Dayton is only twenty minutes away by car or campus bus.
+Wright State University, one of Ohio's 13 state-assisted universities, became accredited and independent in 1967.
+The university offers 40 master's programs, two research doctoral programs, and two professional doctoral programs.
+Although Wright State has a rural-suburban setting, downtown Dayton is only 20 minutes away by car or campus bus.
 Ballets, concerts, lectures, and other cultural activities are available throughout the year.
 In addition, the university and the School of Music sponsor performances by students, faculty, and visiting artists.
 Art exhibits and theatre productions are also offered regularly in the modern Creative Arts Center.